 With four world-class ski areas with easy access, ski lovers are spoilt for choice.
 The two closest ski areas to town are Coronet Peak (a 20-minute drive) and The Remarkables (45-minutes’ drive), perfect for half a day skiing.
-Both mountains have gear hire, excellent learner areas, lessons, a variety of runs and regular shuttles from the centre of town.
+Both mountains have excellent learner areas, lessons, a variety of runs and regular shuttles from the centre of town.

 Evening: Winter dining

 If you’re skiing Coronet Peak, head down the mountain to the Gin Garden in Arthur’s Point to explore their delicious bistro menu and taste craft gin infused with local flavours, such as foraged Bannockburn plums, and rhubarb and quince from Arrowtown gardens.
-If craft beer’s more your taste, Cargo Gantley's Pub has a woodfired pizza, locally brewed ales, and a toasty fire in a heritage pub.
+If craft beer’s more to your taste, Cargo Gantley's Pub has a woodfired pizza, locally brewed ales, and a toasty fire in a heritage pub.